Yuan-Meng/personal_website/content/posts/mtml.md

 ### Set Up Environment

-We can use GPU for training whenever available; otherwise, we use CPU instead:
+We use GPU for training whenever available; otherwise, we use CPU instead:

 ```python
 device = "cpu"